Master Cutler (train): History

 In 1958, passenger services on the former Great Central route were beginning to be run down, and on 15 September of that year the title of the train switched to a new Class 40 diesel hauled service from Sheffield Victoria to calling at Retford only via East Coast Main Line.

 On 28 September 1960, Pullman carriage stock was introduced.
 However, in early 1966 British Railways decided to concentrate Sheffield traffic on the Midland Main Line route to (and Leeds traffic on King's Cross), so the Pullman coaches were withdrawn on 4 October 1968; the Sheffield terminus of the train had already been switched from Victoria station to Midland station following the 1965 opening of the Nunnery Spur connecting the Worksop line to the latter station.
 (BR working timetable Section A May 68 to May 69 Supplement dated October 1968).

 From 7 October 1968 the Master Cutler title was moved over to a fast train running to London St Pancras via the Midland line.
 It was later de-named, but the name was revived by InterCity in May 1987, for a daily train operated by InterCity 125 High Speed Trains.

-As part of the timetable changes on 14 December 2008, East Midlands Trains reverted the service to its post-1968 historic route, and it now operates from Sheffield to London St Pancras, via Chesterfield, Derby and Leicester, not starting from Leeds.
+As part of the timetable changes on 14 December 2008, East Midlands Trains reverted the service to its post-1968 historic route, and it operated from Sheffield to London St Pancras, via Chesterfield, Derby and Leicester, not starting from Leeds.
 Another change came with the use of a seven carriage Class 222 Meridian train to run the service instead of an InterCity 125 train that had operated it for the previous 21 years.
 The substantial reduction in the number of first-class seats caused by this change of train has led to noticeable overcrowding.
-In response East Midlands Trains has actively sought to persuade business travelers to consider the other two named trains between Sheffield and London, the South Yorkshireman and the Sheffield Continental.
+In response East Midlands Trains actively sought to persuade business travellers to consider the other two named trains between Sheffield and London, the South Yorkshireman and the Sheffield Continental.

-Current service

-Currently the Master Cutler name is carried by the 07:33 departure from Sheffield and 17:02 departure from London St Pancras.
-This is identified by the 'M' in the notes at the top of the timetable for these particular services.
+The service lost its name when a new timetable was introduced on 14 December 2025.
+At the time of cancellation, the Master Cutler name was carried by the 07:33 departure from Sheffield and 17:02 departure from London St Pancras.
+This was identified by the 'M' in the notes at the top of the timetable for these particular services.